 Jessica Huseman covers voting rights and election administration for ProPublica.
 She is the lead reporter for ProPublica’s Electionland project, which helps hundreds of newsrooms across the United States cover ballot access issues in real time.
 The project has won awards from the Online News Association, the Global Editors Network and the Society for Professional Journalists.

-Prior to joining ProPublica, she was an education reporter at The Teacher Project and Slate.
+Prior to covering elections, she covered health and education issues, especially those impacting children.
 A freelance piece she co-authored for ProPublica on nursing regulations sparked a bill in the New York Legislature that would provide additional oversight for nurses who have committed crimes or harmed patients.